pulumi/docs/content/blog/pulumi-2-0/index.md

 ## Give it a Try Today

-Today is an exciting day for us, our customers, and our community &mdash; your passionate support and feedback shaped this release and we thank you.
+Today is an exciting day for us, our customers, and our community &mdash; your passionate support and feedback shaped this release, and we thank you.

 To learn more, [join us for our launch event next Wednesday]({{< relref "/webinars/pulumi-update-2020-04-29" >}}), [check out the new superpowers page]({{< relref "/" >}}) with more details and videos, or just [download Pulumi and give it a try]({{< relref "/docs/get-started" >}}).
 If you're upgrading from Pulumi 1.0, [please see our migration guide]({{< relref "/docs/get-started/install/migrating-2.0" >}}).